sous-chefs/elasticsearch/README.md

 Installs or removes a plugin to a given elasticsearch instance and plugin directory.

+When running a single instance per machine (VM, etc), it's typically sufficient to rely on the default value of `plugin_dir`:

 ```
 elasticsearch_plugin 'mobz/elasticsearch-head'
 ```

+To run multiple instances per machine, an explicit `plugin_dir` location has to be provided:

 ```
 elasticsearch_plugin 'mobz/elasticsearch-head' do